evanvolgas/reflectedintelligence/_posts/2025-05-03-reflective-intelligence-in-llms.md

 In practical terms, prompting techniques can induce an LLM to be reflective.
 For instance, one can prompt the model: "Show your reasoning step by step, then reflect on whether the result is correct or ethical, and finally give your answer."
 Such prompts encourage the model to produce a chain-of-thought followed by a self-evaluation.
 The transformer's architecture makes this possible – since LLMs use self-attention over the sequence of tokens, they can attend to (i.e. "look at") their own earlier reasoning as context for later tokens.
 In effect, the model can critique what it just generated and then adjust its answer accordingly.
 This stands in contrast to a single-shot answer with no self-checking.

 **Performance Trade-offs**: Reflective reasoning introduces significant computational overhead.
 Each reflection step essentially doubles the inference time and token consumption.
 For example, a standard question might take 1-2 seconds to generate an answer, while a reflective approach could take 3-6 seconds.
 For complex reasoning tasks requiring multiple reflection steps, this can lead to latencies exceeding 10 seconds on consumer hardware.
-This creates a clear trade-off between accuracy and response time that must be considered in production environments [6].
+This creates a clear trade-off between accuracy and response time that must be considered in production environments[^7].

 Here's a basic implementation of reflective thinking using Hugging Face's transformers library: